 How do personal loan brokers work?

-Personal loan brokers work in a similar way to mortgage brokers: they help you find a good deal on your loan.
+Personal loan brokers work in a similar way to mortgage brokers: they try to help you find a good deal on your loan.

-Personal loan brokers offer you convenience.
-They can find you the best loan option for your unique circumstances.
-They may be particularly useful if you have a bad credit score or trouble meeting the standard lending requirements at larger financial institutions.
+- Can help bad credit applicants.
+Brokers may be particularly useful if you have a poor credit score or trouble meeting the standard lending requirements at larger financial institutions.

+- Can help you maintain your score.
 Using a broker can help you maintain a good credit score by preventing unnecessary applications and potential rejections from multiple lenders.
-Brokers have a better understanding of different lending requirements of various lenders, so they won’t recommend products that you are likely to be rejected for.
+Brokers have a good understanding of different lending requirements of various lenders, so they won’t recommend products that you are likely to be rejected for.

 - Loans offered.
 Make sure the broker you are considering offers the type of loan that you require.

 - Type of interest.
 Most brokers offer fixed interest loans only.